 With TDengine, you can easily centralize industrial data from a wide variety of sources, including PI System, MQTT, and OPC.
 TDengine is a zero-code platform that requires only minimal configuration to implement the extract, transform, and load (ETL) process for industrial data sources, whose data is then centralized in our modern data historian.

+You can then configure TDengine instances on the edge — and even additional data sources — to send their data to a centralized TDengine deployment in a central data center or in the cloud.
 When you centralize your industrial data in the unified TDengine platform, you can discard “dirty” data to implement good data governance and avoid polluting your database.
 You can also associate labels with the data imported from your sites and add prefixes or postfixes to ensure that the context of your data is preserved after centralization.

-After centralizing and cleaning your data in TDengine, you can integrate visualization and business intelligence tools such as Grafana or Power BI to build company-wide dashboards and reports or connect with AI platforms for advanced analytics.
+With TDengine as your central repository for operational data, you can easily integrate visualization and business intelligence tools such as Seeq or Power BI to build company-wide dashboards and reports or connect with AI platforms for advanced analytics.
+Your applications and algorithms have access to all data in real time, enabling global insights and efficiency without custom code or manual operations.